 The U.S. Food and Drug Administration (FDA) is asking all manufacturers to pull all prescription and over-the-counter ranitidine drugs, known by the brand name Zantac, from the market immediately.
-According to a report in The New York Times, the levels of a contaminant in the heartburn medications increase over time and can progress to cancer when stored at higher than normal temperatures.
+According to a report in The New York Times, the levels of a contaminant in heartburn medications increase over time.
+They can progress to cancer when stored at higher-than-normal temperatures.

 Potentially Dangerous Drugs

-The agency has also recommended that consumers who use the over-the-counter forms of the drug stop taking it and that they dispose of any tablets or liquid that they have.
+The agency has also recommended that consumers who use the over-the-counter forms of the drug stop taking it and dispose of any tablets or liquid they have.
 People who take prescription forms of the drug should talk to their doctors about other options before stopping treatment.
-A majority of manufacturers withdrew their products from the market several months ago after an outside pharmacy raised the alarm regarding the drug last year.
+Most manufacturers withdrew their products from the market several months ago after an outside pharmacy raised the alarm regarding the drug last year.

 NDMA is an environmental contaminant found in water along with meat, dairy and vegetables.
 It is classified as a B2 carcinogen, which means it’s a probable human carcinogen.
-Exposure to high amounts of NDMA is believed to cause gastric or colorectal cancer, according to the World Health Organization.
-It is also known to be extremely toxic to the liver.
+According to the World Health Organization, exposure to high amounts of NDMA is believed to cause gastric or colorectal cancer.
+It is also known to be highly toxic to the liver.
 It can damage the liver even if it is taken in small doses.

 Product Liability Lawsuit

 Pharmaceutical companies have a duty and a responsibility to test their products and ensure that the drugs they produce are safe for consumers.
-If you took Zantac or prescription or over-the-counter ranitidine drugs and developed cancer, you may be able to file a product liability lawsuit against the manufacturer seeking compensation for damages including medical expenses, lost income, pain and suffering and emotional distress.
-An experienced product defect lawyer will be able to fight on your behalf and help you secure maximum compensation for your losses.
+If you took Zantac or prescription or over-the-counter ranitidine drugs and developed cancer, you may be able to file a product liability lawsuit against the manufacturer seeking compensation for damages, including medical expenses, lost income, pain and suffering and emotional distress.
+An experienced product defect lawyer can fight on your behalf and help you secure maximum compensation for your losses.